Gratheon/website/about/products/robotic_beehive/robotic_beehive.md

 ### Target clients

-Single-colony robot will cost a lot (>2000 EUR) and thus it is not cost-efficient for large scales.
+Single-colony robot will cost a lot (>2000 EUR) and.
 Because of this, it is unlikely that [👨🏻‍🚒 Industrial beekeepers](../clients/👨🏻‍🚒%20Industrial%20beekeepers.md) or [🧑🏻‍🌾 Farmers](../clients/🧑🏻‍🌾%20Farmers.md) (that have >20 beehives) will buy it.
 Instead, we position it as a luxury item that compliments customer brand.

 - [👨🏻 Potential new beekeepers](../clients/👨🏻%20Potential%20new%20beekeepers.md) ← as a shiny and safe beehive that can also teach them beekeeping
 - [👩🏼‍🏫 Urban beekeepers](../clients/👩🏼‍🏫%20Urban%20beekeepers.md) ← as a way to research how bees are behaving and avoid disturbing neighbours